Analyzing Southern Missouri Bancorp (SMBC) and Its Peers

 Southern Missouri Bancorp pays an annual dividend of $0.64 per share and has a dividend yield of 1.4%.
 Southern Missouri Bancorp pays out 21.3% of its earnings in the form of a dividend.
 As a group, “Savings institutions, except federal” companies pay a dividend yield of 2.5% and pay out 28.2% of their earnings in the form of a dividend.
 Southern Missouri Bancorp has raised its dividend for 1 consecutive years.

-This table compares Southern Missouri Bancorp and its peers gross revenue, earnings per share (EPS) and valuation.
+This table compares Southern Missouri Bancorp and its peers revenue, earnings per share and valuation.

 |Gross Revenue